 Energy and Freight Markets

-Brent and WTI update daily via Alpha Vantage.
-Remaining figures are updated by the Cargo Insights desk.
+Brent and WTI are fetched weekly via EIA Open Data.
+All other figures are indicative market estimates updated by the Cargo Insights desk.
+Do not rely on these for commercial decisions.

 Brent Crude